elitenoire/CodeCampLog/index.md

 * Implemented a [responsive iframe](http://docs.embed.ly/docs/responsive-embeds) for embedded youtube player since bulma css doesn't support it (bootstrap does!)
 * Child component links to parent component and make changes to state via callbacks, Parent pass down prop to children
 * Making use of lodash utility library -> debounce method to throttle function calls

+### Thursday, 31st August 2017

+* React code along
+* Used youtube api to search for videos
+* completed a basic web app to watch youtube videos
+  * had some styling issues, involving webkit to truncate multiple lines
+  * refactored to use a better npm youtube search for increased functionality